dezeroku/serverless-scheduler/README.md

 Installed plugins have access to the `common` layer (via the ARN provided), but they don't have access to `plugins` layer.
 The reasoning here is that a scope of a plugin should be completely covered by the single plugin.

-## TODO

-1. Get JobType and job's class definition directly from the plugin, instead of from the `common` package.
-   This is basically the last thing (except frontend) that needs to be generalized for the `plugins` to be fully drop-in